ClickerMonkey/pubsub.js/README.md

    * If this server should notify clients when other clients have joined or left
    * a channel.
 The client's token it used to subscribe is sent along with these
    * notifications so the client can identify them.
 If this is set to false
    * then tokens are ignored altogether in the system.
-TODO */
+   */
   sendJoinLeaveEvents: true,

   /**
    * The maximum number of channels that can be created.
-TODO */
+   */
   maxChannels: -1,

   /**
    * The maximum number of clients that may connect.
-TODO */
+   */
   maxClients: -1,

   /**
    * If a client has sent an invalid channel ID, join token, or publish data
    * this determines whether the client is marked untrused and is no longer
    * sent any messages.
-TODO
    */
   ignoreInvalidClients: true,